Komatiite: Geochemistry

+When meeting the above, but the TiO2 is more than 1 wt%, it is classified as meimechite.

+A similar high-Mg volcanic rock is boninite, having 52–63 wt% SiO2, more than 8 wt% MgO and less than 0.5 wt% TiO2.

 The above geochemical classification must be the essentially unaltered magma chemistry and not the result of crystal accumulation (as in peridotite).
 Through a typical komatiite flow sequence the chemistry of the rock will change according to the internal fractionation which occurs during eruption.
 This tends to lower MgO, Cr, Ni, and increase Al, K2O, Na, CaO and SiO2 toward the top of the flow.

 Rocks rich in MgO, K2O, Ba, Cs, and Rb may be lamprophyres, kimberlites or other rare ultramafic, potassic or ultrapotassic rocks.

 Morphology and occurrence

 Komatiites often show pillow lava structure, autobrecciated upper margins consistent with underwater eruption forming a rigid upper skin to the lava flows.
 Proximal volcanic facies are thinner and interleaved with sulfidic sediments, black shales, cherts and tholeiitic basalts.
 Komatiites were produced from a relatively wet mantle.
 Evidence of this is from their association with felsics, occurrences of komatiitic tuffs, niobium anomalies and by S- and H2O-borne rich mineralizations.